Chicks & Ducklings

 • We offer many care tips on our website, but we cannot guarantee your success rate as each home environment and hatch is unique.

-When raising poultry and waterfowl a lot depends on their feed, their daily care, their environment and how their growth is affected by the changing weather or your unique climate.
-We cull hundreds of birds and chose only a few for the show or our breeding pens.
+When raising poultry and waterfowl a lot depends on their feed, their daily care, their environment, and how their growth is affected by the changing weather or your unique climate.
+We cull hundreds of birds and choose only a few for the show or our breeding pens.
 Some birds just end up as layers in our main coop and that is ok too.

 Chicks and ducklings are picked up at our farm gate when they are available by appointment on Sunday afternoons.